-We first review some preliminaries about quantum work distribution of many identical particles \cite{many-particle,many-particle0,many-particle1}.
-As shown in Fig. \ref{quantum-piston}, we consider that $N$ identical bosons in a stretchable one-dimensional quantum piston, whose Hamiltonian $\hat{H}^\lambda$ has an energy spectrum

-First, suppose that the system is initially prepared in an equilibrium thermal state with a fixed piston length $\lambda(0)=\lambda_0$ at inverse temperature $\beta=1/(k_BT)$, see Fig. \ref{quantum-piston}a.
+We consider that $N$ identical bosons in a quantum system are driven by a varied external work parameter $\lambda$ from initial time $t=0$ to final time $t=\tau$.
+The work parameter $\lambda$ could be the position of the quantum piston or the spring coefficient of the harmonic oscillator.
+Suppose that at initial time $t=0$, the parameter is $\lambda(0)=\lambda_0$ and the system is prepared in a thermal state with a heat bath at an inverse temperature $\beta=1/(k_BT)$.
 Here $k_B$ is the Boltzmann constant and $T$ is the temperature of the system.
-The initial bosons distribution over energy levels is described in Fig. \ref{quantum-piston}c.
-After performing a projective measurement on energy eigenbasis \cite{two-time}, the system collapses into a multi-boson eigenstate $|i_k^{\lambda_0}: n_{i_k}\rangle$.
-The probability of the eigenstate is
+After preparing a thermal state, we perform a projective measurement over the energy eigenstates of the system.
+The probability of bosons initially occupying in the energy eigenstate $|i^{\lambda_0}: n_{i}^{\lambda_0}\rangle$ is expressed by